“Men work together,” I told him from the heart,

 - 📍Benchmark Hunting — Benchmarks are fixed geodetic survey markers used in map making.
 Tracking them down in the field is not only fun, it also helps contribute to nationwide mapping efforts.

 - 📍MilkyWay@Home (milkyway.cs.rpi.edu) — A project sponsored by Rensselaer Polytechnic Institute to study the structure and history of the Milky Way galaxy.
-We just recently joined this one and don’t have any results to show yet.

 - 📍eBird (ebird.org) — A project to map bird observations in your local area and around the world, sponsored by Cornell University. eBird includes the Great Backyard Bird Count (every February) and Project FeederWatch (specifically for backyard bird-feeder watchers).
-Here’s the local park we’ve been tracking at Headwaters House, just as an example; you and your students can pick a location near you and document it as well.
+Here’s the local park we’ve been tracking at Headwaters House, just as an example; you and your students can pick a location near you and help to document it as well.

 - 📍Library of Congress Crowdsourcing — An excellent new opportunity to help transcribe historical documents at the Library of Congress.
+If you have history-minded students in your homeschool this site is definitely worth investigating.
+(Here are some “For Educators” recommendations on how to use these projects with students.)

 - 📍Personal Weather Station Network — Get your own weather station for your backyard and connect it with thousands of others around the world.